-(See Figure for bicycle, pedestrian, and greenway network as shown on maps presented during charrette)
+(See Figures 7 and 9, the Transportation Facilities map and Community Facilities map, respectively, for bicycle, pedestrian, and greenway network as shown on maps presented during charrette)

 (TR-3) Support transportation improvement projects of regional significance.

 "Eastern Bypass"

 The Eastern Bypass, to be located in the northern section of the study area, was discussed as a part of the study.
 This proposed roadway appears on the adopted 2030 Long Range Transportation Plan (LRTP) for the Cabarrus-Rowan Metropolitan Planning Organization (MPO).
 The origin of the project is uncertain; however, the location of this roadway could play an important role in creating access opportunities for much of the northern portion of the study area while enhancing area-wide mobility.